 Maine’s abundant natural resources are optimal for engaging in activities such as hiking, rafting, downhill and Nordic skiing, fishing, whitewater rafting, canoeing, kayaking and snowmobiling.
 People visiting Maine will likely see wildlife on their trip – moose, bald eagles, loons, osprey, fox, whitetail deer and some very shy black bears are most frequently spotted, along with loons and other water fowl.
 Those who fish the waters will find land-locked salmon, small and large mouth bass and trout to name but a few of the many fish that populate Maine’s waters.

 There are so many things to write about Maine – its most natural resource is its people.
-For thousands of years indigenous people were the only inhabitants of what is now know as the State of Maine.
-In the 1600’s the British and the French settled in various parts of the State and many of the Northern parts of the state are French speaking due in part to the proximity to Quebec.
-Approximately 24% of the Maine’s population claims some French ancestry, 22% English and 17% Irish.
+For thousands of years indigenous people were the only inhabitants of what is now known as the State of Maine.
+In the 1600’s the British and the French settled in various parts of the State; many of the Northern parts of the state are French speaking due in part to the proximity to Quebec.
+Approximately 24% of Maine’s population claims some French ancestry, 22% English and 17% Irish.
 The Penobscot (Panawahpskek) are an indigenous people of Maine.
-The Penobscot Nation is the federally recognized tribe of the Penobscot People, native peoples are thought to have inhabited Maine and surrounding areas for at least 11,000 years.
+The Penobscot Nation is the federally recognized tribe of the Penobscot People; native peoples are thought to have inhabited Maine and surrounding areas for at least 11,000 years.

 The beauty of any place is in the details and Maine has lots of details, lots of unmarked roads leading to awesome vistas, hidden treats, an occasional logging truck encounter and abundant rivers.
 In a state with over 35,000 miles of territory there are lots of treasures to be found.
 Where nature is big, untouched and wild, man is most moved by his encounters with her.
 Maine provides for an abundance of that experience for both the amateur and the experienced traveler.

-The New England Outdoor Center, Maine’s premier adventure resort is uniquely situated to showcase Maine’s natural beauty and provides access to spectacular outdoor adventures year round.
+The New England Outdoor Center, Maine’s premier adventure resort, is uniquely situated to showcase Maine’s natural beauty and provides access to spectacular outdoor adventures year round.
 NEOC offers a variety of experiences on the doorstep to Maine’s North Woods and the Penobscot River.
 Hiking, rafting, Nordic skiing, fishing, whitewater rafting and snowmobiling are just a sample of the activities the New England Outdoor Center can provide for all ages and abilities.
-The resort offers luxury accommodation in individual cabins completely equipped with the amenities of home.
-Alternatively choose from a variety of camping options including primitive campsites, bunkhouses and cabin tests.
-An on-site restaurant, The River Driver’s, offers both casual and fine dining choices as well as caters large events such as weddings, corporate retreats and family reunions.
+The resort offers luxury accommodations in individual cabins completely equipped with the amenities of home.
+Alternatively, choose from a variety of camping options including primitive campsites, bunkhouses and cabin tests.
+An on-site restaurant, The River Driver’s, offers both casual and fine dining choices as well as catering for large events such as weddings, corporate retreats and family reunions.
 For more information visit http://www.neoc.com or call 1-800-766-7238